A. W. Dobbie: Business and retail

-As A. & J. Dobbie, and "Adelaide Sewing Machine Depot" they sold and repaired various makes of sewing machine, also advertising revolvers and guns "for the Northern Territory", and "brassfounding carried on as usual".
+As A. & J. Dobbie, at "Adelaide Sewing Machine Depot" they sold and repaired various makes of sewing machine, also advertising revolvers and guns "for the Northern Territory", and "brassfounding carried on as usual".

-The shop in Gawler Place diversified even further, selling Swedish "Domo" cream separators, Zonophone gramophone records, American Mason & Hamlin organs and Chickering and the cheaper (German) Fritz Kuhla pianos, and much else.
-American Waterbury watches, English Brinsmead and German Neumeyer pianos, and Wertheim sewing machines were popular and profitable lines.
+The shop in Gawler Place diversified even further, selling products such as Swedish "Domo" cream separators, Zonophone gramophone records, American Mason & Hamlin organs and Chickering, and the cheaper German Fritz Kuhla (Note: Made by Euterpe Pianos est. 1875 in Berlin.) pianos.
+American Waterbury watches, English Brinsmead and German Neumeyer pianos, and Wertheim sewing machines were popular and profitable products.